jdutel42/pDC-Antiviral-Splicing/README.md

 #### PCA on transcript counts

-In order to look at any signals in our dataset, we have performed a Principal Component Analysis (PCA) on the count of each transcription in the different conditions.
-To do that, we have begun by doing a pseudo-alignment with [Kallisto](https://pachterlab.github.io/kallisto/) for each condition with the quant mode activated in order to collect all transcripts counts.
-Pseudo-alignement was performed on the human transcriptome from Ensembl
+In order to identify signals in our dataset, we have performed a Principal Component Analysis (PCA) on the count of each transcription in the different conditions.
+To do that, we began by doing a pseudo-alignment with [Kallisto](https://pachterlab.github.io/kallisto/) for each condition with the quant mode activated in order to collect all transcripts counts.
+Pseudo-alignement was performed on the human transcriptome from Ensembl.
-After that, with R, we gathered all abundance.tsv files and preserved only “traget_id” and “tpm” columns.
-Only transcripts with a TPM > 0.5 were preserved to filtered out too low expressed transcripts.
-This treshold is totally arbitrary, there is no perfect threshold, but with some research in the bioinformatic community and forum, we have concluded that  is not to high but sufficient to remove low transcripts expression.
-We then merge all abundance file for each replicate by their identical target_id and NA values were replaced by 0.
+After that, with R, we gathered all abundance.tsv files and preserved only “target_id” and “tpm” columns.
+Only transcripts with a TPM > 0.5 were preserved to filter out low-expression transcripts.
+This treshold is arbitrary, there is no perfect threshold, but with some research in the bioinformatics community and forum, we have concluded that the chosen threshold is sufficient to remove low transcript expression.
+We then merge all abundance files for each replicate by their identical target_id and NA values were replaced by 0.
 Finally, we use the R function “prcomp” in R, to perform the PCA on transcript.

-The PCA can be seen here :
+The PCA can be seen here:

 ![img/PCA_transcripts.jpeg](img/PCA_transcripts.jpeg)

 As we can see in the figure, all points are clustered together.
 It is impossible to distinguish and separate the different conditions from each other.
 This could be interpreted as a lack of signal in our data between conditions.
-However, we must take these results with a pinch of salt.
-Indeed, maybe somehow, our PCA on transcripts is not well executed or something that we didn’t understand could lead to these specific results.
-It is difficult to have a clear conclusion and further analysis need to be done to say that there is no signal in our dataset, yet this can be a first clue for a sequencing depth too low to see differences between conditions.
+However, we must take these results with precaution.
+It may be that our PCA on transcripts was not well executed, or something that we didn’t understand or notice could lead to these specific results.
+It is difficult to have a clear conclusion and further analysis need to be done to confirm that there is no signal in our dataset, yet this can be a first indication of a sequencing depth too low to see differences between conditions.

 #### PCA on expressed gene counts

-pDC without BHK
+pDC without BHK:
 ![img/PCA_gene_count_pDC_without_BHK.jpeg](img/PCA_gene_count_pDC_without_BHK.jpeg)

-pDC with BHK
+pDC with BHK:
 ![img/PCA_gene_count_pDC_with_BHK.jpeg](img/PCA_gene_count_pDC_with_BHK.jpeg)

 Unlike PCA on transcript counts, PCA on expressed gene counts does show differential clusterization between conditions, which can be interpreted as a signal.
 Two things are to note however: